viperleed/viperleed/doc/content/basics/how_to_run.rst

 ViPErLEED will create the additional input files :ref:`IVBEAMS<ivbeams>`, :ref:`BEAMLSIT<beamlist>`, :ref:`PHASESHIFTS<phaseshifts>`, and :ref:`VIBROCC<viboccin>` under certain conditions; see the respective pages for details.

 After the first run, an ``OUT`` directory is created that contains the output files, see the :ref:`list of output files<output_files>` for details.
-ViPErLEED further prodces additional :ref:`supplementary files<supp_files>` that are required during execution, that contain intermediate results or that may be of interest for debugging purposes.
+ViPErLEED further produces additional :ref:`supplementary files<supp_files>` that are required during execution, that contain intermediate results or that may be of interest for debugging purposes.
 These files are stored in the ``SUPP`` subfolder.

 If a :ref:`refercence calculation<ref-calc>` is run with :ref:`Tensor output<toutput>`, a ``Tensors`` directory will be created that stores the :ref:`tensor files<tensorszip>`.